romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What does GitHub's Dependency graph specifically scan within a repository?
+Q: What does GitHub's Dependency graph specifically scan within a repository?
 <details><summary>Show the answer</summary><p>

 - **Dependency and package files such as package.json, package.config, pom.xml, etc., to identify project dependencies**